lukasmartinelli/pipecat/README.md

 rm ack
 ```

-And consume all messages to reduce a result.
+Consume all messages to reduce a result.
 In the reduce operation we need to autoack all received messages
 because we can't possibly hold the entire result set in memory until the
 operation has performed.